 15 Ways To Get Cheap Car Insurance & Lower Renewal QuotesDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Looking for ways to lower your car insurance?
 There used to be a time when (provided you hadn't made any claims) your car insurance would reduce each year - times have changed!
-Premiums seem to go up and up each year, even when you have a huge no claims bonus.
+Premiums seem to go up and up each year, even when you have a huge no-claims bonus.

-You can use our clever money saving hacks to slash the costs of car Insurance, lower your premium and get a cheaper quote.
+You can use our clever money saving hacks to slash the costs of car insurance, lower your premium and get a cheaper quote.

-Here's 15 ways to get Cheaper Car Insurance
+Here are 15 ways to get Cheaper Car Insurance

-1 - Never EVER Auto Renew
+1 - Never EVER Auto-Renew

 Don't assume that because your current provider was the cheapest last year that they will be the cheapest this year.
-Many people are fooled in to thinking that if they haven't made a claim, their renewal price will be cheaper - this simply isn't true!
+Many people are fooled into thinking that if they haven't made a claim, their renewal price will be cheaper - this simply isn't true!

 2 - Use a Comparison Website

 Not all Insurance brokers are on comparison websites and advice used to be to try out ones that aren't such as Direct Line, but the truth is, the cheapest companies are always on comparison websites.
 There are a few good ones such as Compare the Market, which you can use, and I suggest trying them all, as they don't all have the same companies on board.